 You are aware of the need to change, but not so much how you get in your own way.
 You decide on an awareness boosting experiment to get a better handle on what is happening.
 Exposure is a gold standard action method for change.
 You decide to test the waters by exposing yourself in a controlled and graduated way to what your fear.
 You start with a planned problem simulation.
 You go to a restaurant for breakfast.
 You ask for one fried and one scrambled egg.
 You understand that is an unusual order, and you fear that you've exposed yourself to possible rejection.
 (You first struggle through the process by accepting tension as a necessary evil.)
 After repeating this experiment, you discover you normally get what you ordered.
 The restaurant roof doesn't fall on your head.
 You adjust your thinking and accommodate to this new awareness.
 Later you stretch to apply what you learned in spontaneously arising situations where it is important to assert your enlightened interests.
 As you stop feeling anxious about rejection, you discover a paradox: when you don't fear rejection you often experience acceptance from others.
 You now have a fresh new awareness of your positive capabilities.

-For more information on using my phases of change process with anxiety, see: The Cognitive Behavioral Workbook for Anxiety
+For more information on using my phases of change process with anxiety, click on: The Cognitive Behavioral Workbook for Anxiety

-For more information on using the five phases of change for directly kicking your procrastination habit, see: End Procrastination Now
+For more information on using the five phases of change for kicking your procrastination habit, click on: End Procrastination Now

-To cope with procrastination thinking, see my free multimedia video: Part 4: Procrastination Thinking
+To cope with procrastination thinking, click on my free multimedia video: Part 4: Procrastination Thinking

 (c) Dr. Bill Knaus